It’s officially spring, which means it’s time to get your air conditioner ready for cooling season. Can you believe it?

-But your air conditioner goes through this same struggle every year when it gets covered in leaves, dust and dirt.
-And it’s costing you money.
+Well, your air conditioner goes through this same struggle every year when it gets covered in grass clippings, leaves, dust, and dirt.
+And it’s costing you money!

-But if the outside unit’s condenser coils (what the refrigerant flows through) are covered in dirt, it can’t release the heat.
-Just like how your body couldn’t release the heat when wrapped in the wool blanket.
+A condenser fan helps blow air over the outdoor coils (what the refrigerant flows through) to release heat energy to the outside air.
+Unfortunately, if your outdoor unit is clogged and airflow impeded, it will take a lot longer for the refrigerant to release the heat.
+Just like how your body couldn’t release the heat when wrapped in a wool blanket.

 Tools you’ll need: